gsproston/reddit-place-2022/README.md

 Finds the location and datetime of the last pixel that was coloured before only white could be used.

-Outputs into `last coloured pixel.txt`

 ## place2022.py

 Generates the final canvas.

-Uses the input files in `input/` and generates the final canvas as a png at `finalCanvas.png`
+Uses the input files in `input/` and generates the final canvas as a png at `output/finalCanvas.png`

 ## splitFiles.py